 Cron’s HR caps 6-run first as Twins beat Rangers 12-7

-C.J.
-Cron had a two-run home in Minnesota's six-run first inning, and the Twins went on to beat the Texas Rangers 12-7 on Saturday night.
+Tyler Duffey's season win total increased before the game while he was sitting in the clubhouse and again Saturday night after he was back out on the mound for the Minnesota Twins.

-Tyler Duffey (4-1) earned the win by retiring the last two batters of the fifth inning to leave the bases loaded.
-It became the second victory he got on the day because hours before the game he was awarded a win for Minnesota's 4-3 victory Friday night that originally was credited to Sam Dyson.
+Duffey got the decision in the Twins' latest win by retiring the last two batters of the fifth inning and leaving the bases loaded in a 12-7 victory over the Texas Rangers.
+Hours before the first pitch, he was awarded a win for Minnesota's 4-3 victory Friday night that originally was credited to Sam Dyson.

+"Tonight, I didn't even think about the chance that I could (get another win)," said Duffey (4-1), who struck out the lone batter whom he faced Friday to end the sixth inning.
+"It's great.
+To contribute to wins is what we want to do."

 The Rangers have lost nine of their last 11 games and are three games under .500 for the first time since May 18.